matheuslins/easydarf/README.md

-# easydarf
+# Easy Darf

-Easy DARF is a tool to make your life uncomplicated
+Easy DARF is a tool to make your fiscal tax obligations uncomplicated easily and automatically without having to worry about doing it every month